V-Sekai/many_bone_ik/design_docs/EWBIK A Highly General, Fast, Constrainable, and Stable Inverse Kinematics algorithm.md

 a Processing demo implementation of the library is also available^[^2]^ for quick visualization and use-case testing.

+## 0. Preamble and Authors:

+The Godot Engine many bone IK project is a port from a Java project by Eron Gjoni [Everything-Will-Be-IK](https://github.com/EGjoni/Everything-Will-Be-IK).

+The authors' GitHub usernames are indicated in parentheses.

+- Eron Gjoni (EGjoni)
+- K. S. Ernest (iFire) Lee (fire)
+- rafallus Rafael M. G. (rafallus)
+- lyuma (lyuma)

 ## 1. Introduction and Motivation:

 The two most popular approaches to the Inverse Kinematics problem for